DigiNode-Tools/diginode-tools/README.md

 ## DigiNode Installer

-Install script to set up your DigiNode - installs and configure DigiByte Core and the DigiAsset Metadata Server.
+Install script to set up your DigiNode - installs and configures a DigiByte Node and DigiAsset Node.
 It will also upgrade an existing install with any updates.

-- Intuitively walks you though the process of installing a DigiByte Node and DigiAsset Node
+- Intuitively walks you though the process of installing a DigiByte Node and DigiAsset Node.
 - Almost no linux experience required.
 It does all the work for you.
 It's as plug-and-play as possible.
-- Automatically checks for 64-bit linux OS at startup - it won't run on hardware it can't support.
+- Automatically checks hardware and OS at launch - it lets you know if your system is compatible.
 - Detects compatible Raspberry Pi hardware (if present).
-- Creates a swap file on low memory devices, and checks any existing swap file is big enough.
+- Creates a swap file on low memory devices, and checks if any existing swap file is large enough.
-- Installs or upgrades DigiByte Core and DigiAssets Node with the latest releases from GitHub
+- Installs or upgrades DigiByte and DigiAssets software with the latest releases from GitHub.
-- Creates or updates an digibyte.conf with required settings.
+- Creates or updates a digibyte.conf settings file with optimal settings.
-- Creates digibyted.service file to keep the DigiByte node running 24/7
+- Creates digibyted.service file to keep the DigiByte Node running 24/7.
 - Creates or updates an DigiAsset config file with RPC settings.
-- Creates 'digibyte' user and sets system hostname to 'diginode'
+- Creates 'digibyte' user and sets system hostname to 'diginode'.
-- Enables zeroconf networking so you can access your node at http://diginode.local - no need to remember the IP address
+- Enables zeroconf networking so you can access your node at http://diginode.local - no need to remember the IP address.

 ## DigiNode Status Monitor